 Apart from the fact that you will have minimal competition, there is also the added advantage of improved stealth hunting.
 Due to the forest floor being wet, it will be easy for you to creep up to your target than it would be on a sunny day.

-While stealth hunting in the rain is great, taking advantage of a ground blind or a tree stand is even better.
+While stealth hunting in the rain is great, taking advantage of a ground blind or a best tree stand is even better.
 When you are inside a blind you are protected from the rain.
 Thus, you get the best of both worlds, you do not get wet and at the same time, you hunting is uninterrupted.
 Knowing where to set up your blind will be crucial to your success.

 Ideally, you should have set-up your blind before 1:30 PM latest.
 The best places to set up a blind include near natural feeding areas and streams.
 Also, river crossings and field edges make good spots for setting up a ground blind.